-However, that time hasn’t come yet.
-For now, it’s more important to stick with the established standards in order to reach as many users as possible on their devices.
+However, that time isn’t here yet.
+For now, it’s important to stick with the established standards to reach as many users as possible on their devices.
 In other words, HLS is the streaming protocol of the present.

-Our goal in this article has been to introduce you to the HLS protocol for streaming media.
-We’ve discussed what HLS is, how it works, and when to use it.
-We’ve also reviewed some alternative options in terms of streaming protocols.
-After reading, we hope you now have a solid foundation in HLS streaming technology and its future.
+Our goal in this article was to introduce you to the HLS protocol for streaming media.
+We’ve discussed what HLS is, how it works and when to use it, as well as how it compares to other streaming protocols out there.
+After reading, we hope you have a solid foundation in HLS streaming technology and its future.

-To recap, HLS is widely supported, high-quality, and robust.
-All streamers should be familiar with the protocol, even if they don’t understand all the technical details.
-This is true for all kinds of streaming, including if you want to stream live video on your website via the DaCast online video platform.
+Today, HLS is widely supported, high-quality, and robust.
+All streamers should be familiar with the protocol, even if you don’t understand all of the technical details.
+This is true for all kinds of streaming, including streaming live over the Dacast online video platform.

-You can do your first HLS live stream today with our video streaming solution.
+On that note, you can do your first HLS live stream today with our video streaming solution.
 If you’re ready to try it today, you can take advantage of our free 30-day trial (no credit card required).

-For exclusive offers and regular live streaming tips, you’re also to join our LinkedIn group.
+And for exclusive offers and regular live streaming tips, you’re also invited to join our LinkedIn group.

-Have further questions, thoughts, or feedback about this article?
+Finally, do you have further questions, thoughts, or feedback about this article?
 We’d love to hear from you in the comments below, and we will get back to you.
-Thanks for reading, and good luck with your events.
+Thanks for reading!

 By Max Wilbert.